bchong95/bchong95.github.io/_personal_finance/planning-for-retirement.markdown

 ## How Was 4 Percent Derived?

 The paper used historical data to try and see if a person's retirement portfolio would allow them to remain financially independent until they are finished with retirement.
-The researchers created a three dimensional table that has an axis for the following.
+The researchers created a three dimensional table that has an axis for the following:

 * Payout Period
   * How long you need to retire off your investments.